-Jimmy Shoven ‘08 is in his second year as the Assistant Athletic Director of Development for Santa Clara Athletics.
-Shoven came over to the Bronco Athletic Department after spending two years working on the Mission campus as the Assistant Director of the Santa Clara Fund – Class Giving Officer.
+Jimmy Shoven is in his third year as the assistant athletic director of development for Santa Clara Athletics.
+Shoven, a 2008 graduate of the school, came to the department of athletics after spending two years working on the Mission campus as the assistant director of the Santa Clara Fund – class giving officer.

 Shoven, a 2008 graduate of Santa Clara with a degree in Economics, was the men’s rowing captain in 2008.
 He was awarded with the following honors during his time as a rower: 2008 Lou Lindsey Award, 2007 Most Improved Oarsman and 2006 Most Inspirational Oarsman and Most Improved Oarsman.